Scale of justice next to a wooden gavel.

 What to Expect in Disability Hearings

-The ALJ Confirms All File Requirements are Present
+The ALJ Confirms All File Requirements are Present in an SSDI Hearing

-A Social Security hearing is a “fact-finding” hearing.
+A Social Security Disability hearing is a “fact-finding” hearing.
 It’s meant to be non-confrontational.
 The ALJ has reviewed all the medical records you and your attorney have submitted.

 Upon the day of the hearing, the ALJ will confirm your basic information by asking about your name, birth date, address, marital status, and maybe your Social Security number.